caseyadkins/Sequence-Assembly-Tutorial/SequenceAssemblyTutorial.md

 	#batch job ID #######
 ```

 Record your job number so you can access the job later if you need to check on the progress or cancel it.
-Under these computing parameters it takes approximately 20 hours for ipyrad to assemble 200 individual samples.
+Under these computing parameters, it takes approximately 20 hours for ipyrad to assemble 200 individual samples.

-Once completed, you will have a output folder within your directory with all of the files selected in the parameters file, but importantly there is a text file with statistics of the run which provides information about read depth, SNP calls, etc. You should look through those data to look for any errors or outliers.
+Once completed, you will have an output folder within your directory with all of the files selected in the parameters file, but importantly there is a text file with statistics of the run which provides information about read depth, SNP calls, etc. You should look through those data to look for any errors or outliers.

 Most importantly ipyrad creates a Structure file (.str) for you within your output directory.
-You will use this file as part of in input for structure_threader.
+You will use this file as part of an input for structure_threader.

 ## 3. Run `structure_threader`<a name="structure_threader"></a>

-The goal of this step is to infer population structure by taking a Bayesian estimates of underlying ancestry of individuals.
+The goal of this step is to infer population structure by taking Bayesian estimates of the underlying ancestry of individuals.
 You will need a str file from the ipyrad output, an individual file, a main parameters file, and a slurm file.

 ### A) Copy your str file to your structure_threader folder